quuppalabs/samples-qpe-mapview-rest/README.md

 # mapview-rest
-The classic map view using Quuppa Positioning Engine REST API
+The classic map view implementation in JavaScript, using Quuppa Positioning Engine REST API.